 Periodic

-- "Would you recommend our facility to a friend or family member?"
-(NPS 0-10)
+- "Would you recommend our facility to a friend or family member based on your visit experience?"
+(NPS 0–10)

-- "How would you rate the ease of booking an appointment?"
+- "How would you rate the ease of booking your appointment?"

-- "How would you rate the cleanliness of our facilities?"
+- "How would you rate the cleanliness and comfort of our waiting area?"

 Collection Channels

-- SMS: High open rate, ideal for short surveys
+- SMS: High open rate, ideal for short operational surveys

 - Tablet/Kiosk: In waiting area or at checkout

-- QR code: Added to prescription or invoice
+- QR code: Added to the receipt or printed at checkout

 Increasing Response Rates